theodore-s-beers/ajam-session/content/venues/index.md

-are already in town will have the opportunity to visit the [Staatsbibliothek zu Berlin](https://staatsbibliothek-berlin.de/) and to view up close a handful of Persian and Arabic manuscripts from their excellent collection.
-The exact time has not been finalized, but it will be in either the late morning or the early afternoon of that day.
+are already in town will have the opportunity to visit the [Staatsbibliothek zu Berlin](https://staatsbibliothek-berlin.de/) and to view up close a handful of Persian and Arabic manuscripts from their excellent collections.
+A room has been reserved for us for **14:30--17:00**.
 This visit has been arranged thanks to Dr. Yoones Dehghani Farsani.

 Please note that the StaBi has two main branches.
 The relevant one for our purposes is at